andrewboudreau/HelloMessage/README.md

 take dependencies on the infrastructure but do not implement the details directly.

 ## Api
-Two endpoints provide the interfaces need to submit and responde to submissions.
+Two endpoints provide the interfaces need to submit and response to submissions.

 ### Submission
-Submission HTTP endpoints provides a way to send and chekc the status of Submissions on the host
+Submission HTTP endpoints provides a way to send and check the status of Submissions on the host

 #### Approval
 Approval HTTP endpoitns provide a way to query the pending `Submissions` as well as accept or reject the requests.